daftarrr/webhoo-wabiz/README.md

 # webhook-WABiz-example
-this is webhook example code for made a bot chat integrated with whatsapp gatewqy M Pedia
+this is webhook example code for made a bot chat integrated with whatsapp gateway WAbiz